astrophena/exp/README.md

 `exp` contains experimental tools and packages.
-Use them with discretion.
-Install them by `go install ./...'.
+Use them with discretion and install by running `go install ./...'.